Is Atlassian Intelligence the same as Rovo? A 2025 deep dive

 Here’s where it gets a little tricky.
 To get Rovo's best features, like its smart Chat and independent Agents, you have to have Atlassian Intelligence turned on.
 If Atlassian Intelligence is the engine, Rovo is a car that can't really get going without it.

-This dependency is a big deal.
-It means that to get the real benefit of Rovo, you’re pushed into upgrading to a more expensive Atlassian plan.
+This dependency matters.
+It means that to get the real benefit of Rovo, you're pushed into upgrading to a more expensive Atlassian plan.
 It’s an all-or-nothing deal that pulls you deeper into their world and asks for a serious financial commitment just to use the AI tools they advertise.

 • On a Standard Plan: You get access to Rovo, but it's a very basic version.
 Rovo Search will work, so you can find documents across your apps.
 But the AI-powered goodies like Rovo Chat and Rovo Agents will either be turned off or very limited.
 You have the car, but the engine is capped.